phlask/phlask-map/README.md

 We use Storybook for documentation and testing of the PHLask components and design system.

-You can run `yarn storybook` in order to access it.
+You can run `pnpm storybook` in order to access it.

 We highly recommend for any new collaborators to access Storybook in order to get more familiar with our components and how to use them.